rotki/rotki/docs/usage_guide.rst

    :alt: Menu to redecode events for an EVM transaction
    :align: center

 The second option is to redecode all EVM transactions that have been queried.
-To do so you need to click on the three dots at the top of the page, and choose ``Redecode EVM Events``
+To do so you need to click on  ``Redecode EVM Events`` at the top of the page.

 .. image:: images/redecode_all_events.png
    :alt: Menu to redecode all queried EVM transactions events